MakeSchool-Tutorials/Reddit-On-Rails/outline.md

 Creating User Links and Self Posts

+## Section merging

+Making sure that we have the two previous stuffed merge in.
+Should be able to only have authenticted users create sub reddits

+TODO: Present code that would show here's the model for URL Content and here's the model for Self posts.
+How do we change this.
+Isolate the learning to polymorphic inheritance.

 1. You need two types of models.
 One for URL submissions one for self text submissions.
 How would you go about doing that.
 2. Go into a discussion of the the alternatives.
 You don't want to create two different models.
 3. Polymorphic inheritance has the benefit of figuring out which model you're looking at while at the same time saying specific fields to both.